lbryio/lbry-sdk/README.md

 By default, `lbrynet-daemon` will provide a JSON-RPC server at `http://localhost:5279`.
 It is easy to interact with via cURL or sane programming languages.

-Our [quickstart guide](http://lbry.io/quickstart) provides clear sample usages and free credits for learning.
+Our [quickstart guide](http://lbry.io/quickstart) provides a simple walkthrough and examples for learning.

 The full API is documented [here](https://lbry.io/api).